-Nine (36%) of the 25 NHSEYF members completed activity logs.
-While the response rate was low, the data remain valuable and may be no different from those obtained from a higher return rate (Keeter et al 2006).
-Strategies such as email reminders were used to try to increase the number of completed logs as suggested by Nulty (2008).
-Selfreporting can also be associated with response bias (Polit and Beck 2012) and information in the activity logs may not have been wholly accurate.

-The sample did not include all members of the NHSEYF and therefore the findings may not be wholly representative of all members.

-Just one person who completed an activity log was also involved in a semi-structured interview; nevertheless, it is important to acknowledge that some data were obtained from 16 of the 25 NHSEYF members - it may mean that the young people were willing to engage with one method, but not another.
+- Nine (36%) of the NHSEYF members completed Activity Logs.
+Whilst it is recognised that the response rate was low, the data remains valuable and may be no different to that obtained from a higher return rate (Keeter et al, 2006).
+Strategies (such as email reminders) were used to try to enhance the number of completed Logs (as suggested by Nulty, 2008).
+It is also acknowledged that self-reporting can be associated with response bias (Polit and Beck, 2011) and that information in the Activity Logs may not have been wholly accurate. - The sample did not include all of the NHSEYF young people; it is therefore acknowledged that the findings may not be wholly representative of all of the members. - Just one person who completed an Activity Log was also involved in a semistructured interview; nevertheless, it is important to acknowledge that some data was obtained from 16 of the 25 NHSEYF members - it may mean that the young people were willing to engage with one method, but not another.

-Recommendations for future research
+Suggestions for future work